 Another way to batch things would be to pick more than one order at a time, you can save a lot of time by picking all the orders with the same items together.
 If you can sort these before you print the shipping labels, then great, print them in batches or print them all and then sort them before you start picking.
 Even if you don’t ship a lot of orders each day, get into the habit of batching your order processing early on and I promise it will help you in the lead-up to Christmas.
 It will also really help if you have family and friends helping you that are not as familiar with your product and help reduce miss-picks and mistakes.

-It’s great to offer a range of different product but if a customer has too many options it can lead to overwhelm and indecisiveness and ultimately to a loss of a sale.
+It’s great to offer a range of different products but if a customer has too many options it can lead to overwhelm and indecisiveness and ultimately to a loss of a sale.
 When you start looking at scaling your business look for things to simplify and streamline your range.
 We already touched on this earlier with shipping and manufacturing, but you can also look at your product range.

 You only have so much time and capacity to hand make your product, so you need to find alternatives that won’t take as long to make.
 A good place to start is with your bestseller, if this is a personalised item, what can you do to make it have the same feel but offer an option that is not personalised to each customer.
 Perhaps you can offer a monogrammed version instead and keep the most popular letters in stock?
 Making a version of your best-selling product that could ship on your next shipping day is a great and relatively safe way to increase your sales.

 Another way is to add in an entry-level product, an initial buy-in product if you will, that is less expensive than your handmade products and that you can have ready to ship right away.
 For example.
-If you hand-embroider hoops, can your embroidery be photographed or turned into artwork for greeting cards.
-Or if you make candles, can you make smaller tea-lights or travel candles that you keep in stock in your most popular scents.
+If you hand-embroider hoops, can your embroidery be photographed or turned into artwork for greeting cards?
+Or if you make candles, can you make smaller tea-lights or travel candles that you keep in stock in your most popular scents?
 For most handmade products there could be an option if you’re happy to think outside the box.
 A customer might buy into this before investing in one of your more unique and higher priced pieces.

 These entry level products or less personalised items are ones that will be easier to wholesale, and this can then add a whole other revenue stream to your business and help you scale even further.
-If you want to start to wholesale and you don’t know where to begin, sign up to my newsletter to get my free ebook, "A beginner’s guide to wholesale".
+If you want to start to wholesale and you don’t know where to begin, sign up to my newsletter to get 15% off my ebook, "A beginner’s guide to wholesale".

-As your sales grows you want to start forecasting what stock you will need for the next few months or even longer.
-This will help you buy in materials in bulk and hopefully mean less time spent buying in supplies and better prices.
+As your sales grow you want to start forecasting what stock you will need for the next few months or even longer.
+This will help you buy in materials in bulk and hopefully means less time spent buying in supplies and better prices.
 It will also allow you to keep bestsellers in stock, partially made so you can ship quicker and therefore make more sales and get really prepared for busy times of the year so you can continue to serve your customers without delays throughout those times.

 There are a lot of things that you can do to streamline your business and increase sales even if you hand make your products.
-It might mean that you have to think with your business hat on rather than your heart, but you can scale a handmade business without loosing that care and quality and without “selling-out”.
+It might mean that you have to think with your business hat on rather than your heart, but you can scale a handmade business without losing that care and quality and without “selling-out”.